U.S. could get first LNG import from Russia despite sanctions

 The Chris.
 De Margerie tanker picked up a cargo from Novatek PAO’s Yamal facility, Russia’s second LNG export terminal, on Dec.
-9 and dropped it off at the Isle of Grain LNG facility near London on Dec.
+9 and dropped it off at National Grid Plc’s Isle of Grain LNG facility near London on Dec.
 28, the map showed.

-Since then, the Gaselys LNG tanker picked up a load of LNG from the UK facility on Dec.
+Since then, Engie SA’s Gaselys LNG tanker picked up LNG from the UK facility on Dec.
 30 and is expected to arrive in Boston on Jan.
-22 to help replenish supplies in the U.S. Northeast reduced by an freeze that blanketed much of the United States for about two weeks after Christmas.
+22.

 If the vessel is carrying Russian LNG and ends up in the United States despite the U.S. sanctions against Novatek, it would be the first ever Russian LNG to go to the United States, according to U.S. energy data.